 Pseudobulbar Affect (PBA)

 Pseudobulbar affect (PBA) is characterized by frequent, uncontrollable outbursts of crying or laughing.
 It happens when a nervous system disoder, such as PD, affects the brain areas controlling expression of emotion.
 This disrupts brain signaling and triggers the involuntary episodes.
 Outbursts are usually brief, though they can be intense and may occur several times per day.
-PBA is often mistaken for depression or bipolar disorder.
+PBA is often mistaken for A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. or bipolar disorder.
 The episodes often do not match the situation or the person’s feelings.
 You may be happy about something but start sobbing, or laugh in an inappropriate situation.

 PBA used to be referred to as “emotional incontinence” or “pathological laughing and crying.”
 These terms are not commonly used today because researchers better understand the brain and PBA symptoms.
 Pseudobulbar affect can also occur in people with brain injuries.
 According to PBA Info, up to 24 percent of people with PD have symptoms that may suggest PBA.